 - and explain why you like it

 A friend of mine sent me an email with attached pdf file which seems to be an e-book.
 At first, I thought it was a religious book since the title include a name which is famous in the bible.
-I’ve decided to read that on my upcoming vacation.
+I intend to read that on my upcoming vacation.
 But on the weekend, my friend phoned me and asked how was the lesson of the book that he forwarded to me.
 I replied that I haven’t read it yet but I definitely take that book on my trip to Philippines.
 After our conversation, my inquisitive mind wanting to open the book.
 After, I found out that it was an ancient personal finance book called The Richest Man in Babylon.

 The book is obviously fiction about building wealth and achieving financial freedom.
 It’s an all-time motivational classic that was published back in 1926 but the lessons are still true after almost century ago.
 The Richest Man in Babylon was written by George S. Clason.
 The story is about the Babylonian personal finance principles of acquiring, keeping and investing money.